-The gallery’s itinerant condition allowed them to organize shows in unconventional places, which in turn freed the artists up to experiment with different kinds of projects. kurimanzutto’s first exhibition, “Market Economy,” opened on August 21st, 1999, and remained open to the public for less than 24 hours.
-In a rented market booth, 13 of the gallery’s artists displayed pieces they created using materials on sale in the market itself.
+The gallery’s itinerant condition allowed them to organize shows in unconventional places, which in turn freed the artists up to experiment with different kinds of projects. kurimanzutto’s first exhibition, “Market Economy,” opened on August 21, 1999, and remained open to the public for less than 24 hours.
+In a rented market booth, 13 of the gallery’s artists displayed pieces they created using materials for sale in the market itself.
 They sold the pieces at prices comparable to the other goods for sale such as kitchen utensils, food, and cleaning supplies.

 In the early years, most of the artists participated in almost all of the gallery’s exhibitions.
 While each artist developed an individual practice, they also fed of each other’s work and the participatory dynamic of the gallery.
 This way of relating gave the artists a sense of belonging and greatly shaped the ethos of kurimanzutto.
-In the brief span of four years, the gallery carried out more than 12 different projects in a variety of locations including a bumper car park at a local fair, a supermarket parking lot, Mónica and José’s apartment, Los Manantiales restaurant in Xochimilco and the shipping container of a semi truck, among many others.
+In the brief span of four years, the gallery realized more than 12 different projects in a variety of locations including a bumper car park at a local fair, a supermarket parking lot, Mónica and José’s apartment, Los Manantiales restaurant in Xochimilco and the shipping container of a semi truck, among many others.

-Three years later, it became clear that Mónica and José’s apartment, which, up to this point had functioned as both an office and storehouse, was no longer large enough.
+Three years later, it became clear that Mónica and José’s apartment, which, up to this point had functioned as both an office and storage space, was no longer large enough.
 They decided to buy a storehouse on Juan de la Barrera Street in the Condesa neighborhood, which would serve as an exhibition space, workshop, and studio.
 The space’s cast concrete brick walls, polished cement floor and galvanized sheet metal roof became the nexus of activity.
 Above all, it was a new tool at the artists’ disposal.

 Nine years after that first opening at the market among flower sellers and piñatas, kurimanzutto inaugurated its current gallery space at calle Gob.
 Rafael Rebollar 94 in the colonia San Miguel Chapultepec.
 Built in 1949, the building once housed a lumberyard and later an industrial bakery.
 The architect Alberto Kalach designed and oversaw the building’s renovation.
 The bulk of the structure was converted into a large uninterrupted exhibition space, conserving the original wooden ceiling trusses and ample natural light.
 Rather than being solely a space for viewing and contemplation, kurimanzutto is a meeting place open to criticism and research, welcoming the development of risky projects rarely seen in commercial galleries.

-kurimanzutto opened a project space at 22 East 65th Street, New York City on May 2018.
-The opening of this project space in New York marks an essential development for the gallery's artists as a meeting point for their ideas.
-New York has always been close to kurimanzutto since the nineties when the founders were approached by Gabriel Orozco with the idea to open a gallery in Mexico City.
-However, New York remained an important part of the conversations they engaged with through the years.
+kurimanzutto opened a project space at 22 East 65th Street, New York City in May 2018.
+The opening of this project space in New York marked an essential development for the gallery's artists as a meeting point for their ideas.
+New York has been close to kurimanzutto since the nineties when the founders were approached by Gabriel Orozco with the idea to open a gallery in Mexico City.
+New York remained an important part of the conversations they engaged with through the years.

-In 2020, amidst the COVID-19 kurimanzutto presented TITAN, an outdoor exhibition in a series of phone booths located in New York City, a project conceived by Damián Ortega and Bree Zucker.
-The TITAN project takes as its premise that a gallery may exist by an open space, open at any hour, and free for all viewers, even in the middle of the night.
+In 2020, amidst the COVID-19 pandemeic, kurimanzutto presented TITAN, an outdoor exhibition in a series of phone booths located in New York City, a project conceived by Damián Ortega and Bree Zucker.
+The TITAN project takes as its premise that a gallery may exist as an open space, open at any hour, and free for all viewers, even in the middle of the night.

-This exhibition continues kurimanzutto’s ongoing dialogue with a broad audience in the public sphere.
+This exhibition continued kurimanzutto’s ongoing dialogue with a broad audience in the public sphere.
 Since its inception in 1999, kurimanzutto has consistently promoted projects and exhibitions outside of a traditional white cube space to stimulate cultural dialogue.
 Previous projects involve exhibitions and performances in local markets, floating gardens, parking lots and airports, alongside the recent billboard project Sonora 128, in Mexico City.
-TITAN marks the first collaborative citywide project by kurimanzutto in New York.
+The nature of New York allows artists’ projects to exceed the potential of kurimanzutto’s physical space, reaching outwards and engaging with alternative sites across the city.
+This follows the lineage of the gallery and its history of responding to the urban landscapes it occupies.
+TITAN marked the first collaborative citywide project by kurimanzutto in New York.